Marine Forecast July 19th, 2025

 Today

-S winds 5 to 10 kt.
+SW winds 5 to 10 kt with gusts up to 15 kt, increasing to 10 to 15 kt late.
 Seas around 2 ft.
-Wave detail: SE 2 ft at 7 seconds and NE 1 foot at 4 seconds.
-A chance of showers and tstms until late afternoon.
+Wave detail: S 2 ft at 4 seconds and SE 2 ft at 9 seconds.
+A chance of tstms early in the afternoon.
+A chance of showers in the afternoon.

 Tonight

-SW winds 5 to 10 kt, becoming NW 10 to 15 kt after midnight.
+W winds 5 to 10 kt, becoming NW 10 to 15 kt after midnight.
+Gusts up to 20 kt.
 Seas around 2 ft.
-Wave detail: NW 2 ft at 3 seconds and SE 2 ft at 9 seconds.
+Wave detail: NW 2 ft at 3 seconds and S 2 ft at 5 seconds.

 Mon

 N winds 10 to 15 kt with gusts up to 20 kt.
-Seas 2 to 3 ft.
-Wave detail: N 2 ft at 4 seconds and S 1 foot at 5 seconds.
+Seas around 2 ft.
+Wave detail: N 2 ft at 3 seconds and S 1 foot at 5 seconds.

 Mon Night

 NE winds 5 to 10 kt.
-Gusts up to 15 kt in the evening.
 Seas around 2 ft.
+Wave detail: NE 2 ft at 5 seconds and S 1 foot at 6 seconds.

 Tue